What personal lubricant do i choose and why?

 Water based lubricants

-The main benefits of water based products is that they are cheaper than other products to make so they will be cheaper to buy.
-They also clean up easily: so they wash off the skin easily and linen won’t be stained.
+The main benefits of water based products is that they can be cheaper than other products to make.
+They may be cheaper to buy.
+Water based lubricants are easy to clean up; they wash off the skin easily and linen won’t be stained.
+Water based lubricants are widely available in pharmacies and supermarkets.
 A good water based lubricant can mimic and feel very much like our own natural lubricant.
 BUT, if sex is to take place in water, a water based lubricant will wash off immediately.
+A silicone based lubricant would be preferable.
 Water based lubricants are safe to use with latex condoms or condoms made with non latex polyurethane.

 Citric acid in the ingredients will be there to help achieve the correct acidic, vaginal PH value of 3.5 to 4.5.

 There are many, many water based products on the market all vying for your dollar.
-You will notice that many claim to be organic and when you look at the ingredients there might be guar gum, flax extract, kiwifruit extract and other plant based products.
+You will notice that many claim to be organic.
+When you look at the ingredients there might be guar gum, flax extract, kiwifruit extract and other plant based products included to add thickness and glide to the product.
 Perhaps it might make sense to choose organic if you don’t want any possibility of residual pesticide passing into your body from non organic natural products.
+Organic lubricant might be more expensive.

 You will also notice perfumes and flavours in some products.
 Again, it is for you to decided if you want these added ingredients.